-Acute: Having rapid onset, severe symptoms, and a short course; opposite of chronic

-- Allowable Charge (Limit): The maximum dollar amount Deseret Mutual will pay for a defined procedure - Brigham Young University-Idaho: The Plan Sponsor, the Trustor and Trustees of the Brigham Young University-Idaho Student Health Plan Trust - Brigham Young University-Idaho Student Health Plan Trust: The Trust established for purposes of receiving payments, contributions, income, interest, or other monies from the Trustor and other qualified participants and purchasing medical benefits for the persons who may from time to time be beneficiaries hereunder pursuant to the terms of the BYU-Idaho Student Health Plan, which may be amended from time to time - Congenital Anomaly: A condition existing at or from birth that is a significant deviation from the common form or function of the body, whether caused by a hereditary or developmental defect or disease.
+- Acute: Having rapid onset, severe symptoms, and a short course; opposite of chronic - Allowable Charge (Limit): The maximum dollar amount Deseret Mutual will pay for a defined procedure - Brigham Young University-Idaho: The Plan Sponsor, the Trustor and Trustees of the Brigham Young University-Idaho Student Health Plan Trust - Brigham Young University-Idaho Student Health Plan: A self-funded health plan under which payment for eligible healthcare services are provided from funds maintained by plan contributions from Brigham-Young University students. - Brigham Young University-Idaho Student Health Plan Trust: The Trust established for purposes of receiving payments, contributions, income, interest, or other monies from the Trustor and other qualified participants and purchasing medical benefits for the persons who may from time to time be beneficiaries hereunder pursuant to the terms of the BYU-Idaho Student Health Plan, which may be amended from time to time - Congenital Anomaly: A condition existing at or from birth that is a significant deviation from the common form or function of the body, whether caused by a hereditary or developmental defect or disease.
 "Significant deviation" means a deviation that impairs the function of the body.
 It includes but is not limited to cleft lip, cleft palate, webbed fingers or toes, sixth toes or fingers, or defects of metabolism and other conditions that are medically diagnosed to be congenital anomalies. - Contracted Facilities: Hospitals, labs, and other healthcare facilities that have contracted with Deseret Mutual to provide services to participants - Contracted Providers: Physicians, specialists, and other providers of healthcare services who have contracted with Deseret Mutual to provide services to participants - Copayment: The initial dollar amount you pay for an eligible medical expense at the time services are rendered - Custodial Care: Maintaining a patient beyond the acute phase of injury or illness.
 Custodial care includes room, meals, bed, or skilled medical care in any hospital or extended care facility, or at home to help the patient with feeding, bowel and bladder care, respiratory support, physical therapy, administration of medications, bathing, dressing, ambulation, and so on.
-The patient's impairment, regardless of the severity, must require such support to continue for more than two weeks after establishing a pattern of this type of care. - Deseret Mutual Insurance Company ("Deseret Mutual"): The Plan administrator hired by the Brigham Young University - Idaho Student Health Plan and Trust to handle claims processing, pay providers, and manage other functions related to the Brigham Young University - Idaho Student Health Plan and Trust - Elective Surgery: Operations or surgical procedures for a condition that is not immediately life threatening and the timing is subject to the choice or decision of the patient and the physician - Eligibility Date: The date you become eligible for benefits - Eligible Charges/Expenses: Expenses incurred by you or a dependent for treatment of injury or illness and that are: - Medically necessary for the care and treatment of the injury or illness and are incurred on the recommendation and while under the continuous care of a physician - Not in excess of the allowable charges defined by Deseret Mutual for the services performed or the materials furnished - Not excluded from coverage by the terms of the plan - Incurred for one or more of the services or materials specified in the plan - Incurred during a period of active enrollment in the plan
+The patient's impairment, regardless of the severity, must require such support to continue for more than two weeks after establishing a pattern of this type of care. - Deseret Mutual Insurance Company ("Deseret Mutual"): The Plan administrator hired by the Brigham Young University Idaho Student Health Plan and Trust to handle claims processing, pay providers, and manage other functions related to the Brigham Young University Idaho Student Health Plan and Trust - Elective Surgery: Operations or surgical procedures for a condition that is not immediately life threatening and the timing is subject to the choice or decision of the patient and the physician - Eligibility Date: The date you become eligible for benefits - Eligible Charges/Expenses: Expenses incurred by you or a dependent for treatment of injury or illness and that are: - Medically necessary for the care and treatment of the injury or illness and are incurred on the recommendation and while under the continuous care of a physician - Not in excess of the allowable charges defined by Deseret Mutual for the services performed or the materials furnished - Not excluded from coverage by the terms of the plan

+- Incurred for one or more of the services or materials specified in the plan - Incurred during a period of active enrollment in the plan